-- 2 Mechanical, manual and chemical fuel reduction methods would be used as needed and where - 3 appropriate to prepare for prescribed burns.
-Mechanical fuels reduction uses machinery such as - 4 masticators and manual fuels reduction includes people clearing fuels using mowers, chainsaws, hand - 5 tools, etc. Pile burning could be associated with either mechanical or manual.
-Both mechanical and - 6 manual fuel treatments could be used to reduce fuels along burn area boundaries, around sensitive - 7 resource areas (for example cultural resources or sensitive wildlife habitat) and park facilities. - 8 Mechanical and manual fuel treatment would also be used to enhance prescribed fire in attaining - 9 programmatic SFMP objectives.
-Chemical use would be limited to park approved herbicides. - 10 Thinning of vegetation in order to reduce fuels would be accomplished using hand-operated power - tools and hand tools, such as chainsaws or other cutting tools, and wheeled or tracked mechanized - equipment such as tractors, masticators, and similar equipment to construct control lines, create fuel - breaks, thin fuels, and clear vegetation, including nonnative species.
-Heavy equipment that uses large - 14 tires or large tracks resulting in less ground disturbance would be the first choice for use.
-Projects that - 15 require equipment with possible ground-disturbing effects would be planned and implemented with - mitigation measures (Appendix 2) when resource conditions allow for reduced impacts to soil, - 17 vegetation and potential archeological sites. - 18 Vegetation thinning would reduce the fuel load available to reduce fire intensities of either a prescribed - fire or wildfire.
-Fuel reduction could be used alone to reduce the intensity of a potential wildfire or it - 20 could be used prior to a prescribed burn to minimize the intensity and help maintain control of the fire. - 21 The need for using fuel reduction techniques would be determined in consultations among NPS - 22 resource management specialists, fire ecologists, and a fire management officer. - Each year the park proposes to accomplish mechanical fuels reduction treatment of documented - 24 hazardous fuels or as stage one prep-work for prescribed fire projects.
-Under Alternative 2 mechanical - 25 fuels reduction projects consist of masticators, bush-hogs, and other types of machinery that reduce and - compact fuels on-site.
-The estimated mechanically treated acres are approximately 500 acres per 10 - 27 year period.
+Mechanical, manual and chemical fuel reduction methods would be used as needed and where appropriate to prepare for prescribed burns.
+Mechanical fuels reduction uses machinery such as masticators and manual fuels reduction includes people clearing fuels using mowers, chainsaws, hand tools, etc. Pile burning could be associated with either mechanical or manual.
+Both mechanical and manual fuel treatments could be used to reduce fuels along burn area boundaries, around sensitive resource areas (for example cultural resources or sensitive wildlife habitat) and park facilities.
+Mechanical and manual fuel treatment would also be used to enhance prescribed fire in attaining programmatic SFMP objectives.
+Chemical use would be limited to park approved herbicides.

+Thinning of vegetation in order to reduce fuels would be accomplished using hand-operated power tools and hand tools, such as chainsaws or other cutting tools, and wheeled or tracked mechanized equipment such as tractors, masticators, and similar equipment to construct control lines, create fuel breaks, thin fuels, and clear vegetation, including nonnative species.
+Heavy equipment that uses large tires or large tracks resulting in less ground disturbance would be the first choice for use.
+Projects that require equipment with possible ground-disturbing effects would be planned and implemented with mitigation measures (Appendix 2) when resource conditions allow for reduced impacts to soil, vegetation and potential archeological sites.

+Vegetation thinning would reduce the fuel load available to reduce fire intensities of either a prescribed fire or wildfire.
+Fuel reduction could be used alone to reduce the intensity of a potential wildfire or it could be used prior to a prescribed burn to minimize the intensity and help maintain control of the fire.
+The need for using fuel reduction techniques would be determined in consultations among NPS resource management specialists, fire ecologists, and a fire management officer.

+Each year the park proposes to accomplish mechanical fuels reduction treatment of documented hazardous fuels or as stage one prep-work for prescribed fire projects.
+Under Alternative 2 mechanical fuels reduction projects consist of masticators, bush-hogs, and other types of machinery that reduce and compact fuels on-site.
+The estimated mechanically treated acres are approximately 700 acres per 10 year period.
 Access restrictions to the public are possible during mechanical treatment projects.

-- 29 Alternative 2 also proposes manual fuels reduction projects.
-Manual fuels reduction activities: use of - mowers, chainsaws, weed whackers and other handtools, are proposed to occur on approximately - 31 100 acres/10 years.
-These projects would be in wildland urban interface areas and other areas where - 32 the reduction of fuels is deemed necessary.
-Heavy equipment that uses large tires or large tracks - resulting in less ground disturbance would be the first choice for use.
+Alternative 2 also proposes manual fuels reduction projects.
+Manual fuels reduction activities: use of mowers, chainsaws, weed whackers and other handtools, are proposed to occur on approximately 100 acres/10 years.
+These projects would be in wildland urban interface areas and other areas where the reduction of fuels is deemed necessary.